-Do you Need Help with Your Mortgage Arrears?
+Need Help to Refinance Your Mortgage Arrears?

-Can I refinance my mortgage?
+Can I refinance my mortgage in arrears?

 How much time do you have before a mortgage eviction?

-- Firstly, Receive a demand to pay.
+- Firstly, receive a demand to pay the home loan arrears.

 - Secondly, receive a default notice.

 - Importantly, a court order or court actions notifying you of a legal process.

 - Above all, had the sheriff at your door to issue an eviction notice.